-Weak or unstable economic conditions, including higher inflation, could negatively impact our business.
+Weak or unstable economic conditions, including continued higher inflation and rising interest rates, could negatively impact our business.

-Weak or unstable economic conditions, including higher inflation, may adversely affect our business by:
+Weak or unstable economic conditions, including continued higher inflation and rising interest rates, may adversely affect our business by:

-- Limiting our access to capital markets or increasing the cost of capital we may need to grow our business; - Changing consumer spending and habits and demand for eggs, particularly higher-priced specialty eggs; - Restricting the supply of energy sources or increasing our cost to procure energy; or - Reducing the availability of feed ingredients, packaging material, and other raw materials, or increasing the cost of these items.
+- Limiting our access to capital markets or increasing the cost of capital we may need to grow our business; - Changing consumer spending and habits and demand for eggs, particularly higher-priced eggs;

+- Restricting the supply of energy sources or increasing our cost to procure energy; or - Reducing the availability of feed ingredients, packaging material, and other raw materials, or increasing the cost of these items.